janhoo/critter/README.md

 * Jan Holstein - Data Model, Concept, Architecture & Programming
 * Paul Kloss & Jan Holstein - Ingest Tool

+## Terms of use
+This work is owned by Jan Holstein and partly by Paul Kloss (ingest tool)
+* private use is permitted
+* permission required otherwise

 ## HTML Documentation